roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Awww!"
 A loud round of sneers from his homies accompanied D-Rod deleting the photo.

  By now, all the loud noise had attracted the neighbors' attention.
 Some of them had come out of their houses and were standing on their front porches watching us.
 The men were blatantly checking me out, ogling my bulging juggs that were barely getting contained by my black bra.
 I was beyond embarrassment by now.
 I simply wanted to go home.
-Report_Story #3